unbc-gis/DistributedWaterLevelMonitor/README.md

 Python Application for monitoring waterlevel at provincial scale

 Installation:
-Install postgresql and create a database and user, add login credentials to passwd.cred
+Install PostgreSQL and create a database and user, add login credentials to passwd.cred

 Add new deployment:
 Use the script addDeployment.py, setting the IMEI, Location and Mounting heigt, lines 5-7